 Presumably, Ford must have seen that problem coming, so they did do something highly original about it: slap a faux Rolls Royce grille on the front of a glorified Thunderbird, and resurrect the Continental spare hump in the back.
 Bingo: the 1969 Mark III, with genuine copy-and-paste luxury creds on both ends.
 And the Great Brougham Epoch now had a new standard-bearer.
 Not a bad-looking car, but certainly not a very original one.

-No, not this.
+And no, not this.
 But this is what the Marks spawned.
-And its not exactly something Jackie would have been caught dead riding in.
+And it’s not exactly something Jackie would have been caught dead riding in.

 For what it’s worth, she bought herself a BMW Bavaria, a clean, simple and elegant design if there ever was one.
 Now this post isn’t about the cars of Jackie O., but her choice makes a convenient (and predictive) end point to our story about the “Kennedy” Lincoln Continental, the last great American luxury car.